 - Cover it with several layers of red cellophane or use a red LED light.
 Red light doesn't affect our adaptation to night vision unless it's too bright or pointed directly into someone's eyes.

 What kind of clothing should I wear?

-In Winter the rule is dress warm – have several layers – bring a hat and gloves.
+- Winter: Dress warm in winter!
+Wear several layers and bring a hat and gloves.
 Temperatures in Winter months can get very low in the evening and you want to be comfortable so that you can enjoy the experience.

-- All the times in between: Remember that you may be outside for several hours during a clear night, when it is significantly colder or cooler than during the day.
+- All the times in between: Remember that you may be outside for several hours during a clear night and that it could be significantly colder or cooler than during the day.
 It is best to dress in layers, so you can remove or add as needed.

 What if there is bad weather?

 Clouds or extreme low temperatures would cancel observing.
-We will consult local weather forecasters and make a decision by 2:00p on the day of the star party.
+We will consult local weather forecasters and decide by 2:00 p.m. on the day of the star party.
 To get a GO/NO GO status on the star party contact your school coordinator.